French Somaliland in World War II: Rule of Nouailhetas

 In March 1941, with Free French forces facing the Vichyite garrison in Somaliland, the British changed their policy to "rally French Somaliland to the Allied cause without bloodshed".
 The Free French were to arrange a voluntary "rallying" (ralliement) by means of propaganda while the British were to blockade the colony.
 Wavell considered that if British pressure was applied, a rally would appear to have been coerced.
 Wavell preferred to let the propaganda continue and provide a small amount of supplies under strict control.
 As part of this propaganda war, there were even competing newspapers: the Free French published Djibouti Libre ("Free Djibouti") and smuggled it into the colony, while the Vichy authorities published the official Djibouti Français ("French Djibouti").

-In April, after the fall of Addis Ababa, the British tried to negotiate with Nouailhetas for transporting Italian prisoners-of-war along the Djibouti–Addis Ababa railway and evacuating them through Djibouti's port.
+In April, after the capture of Addis Ababa, the British tried to negotiate with Nouailhetas for transporting Italian prisoners-of-war along the Djibouti–Addis Ababa railway and evacuating them through Djibouti's port.
 On 1 May Nouailhetas telegraphed Aden to inform the British that he had received permission from Vichy to negotiate.
 On 8 May General Alan Cunningham responded with his proposals, but no commitments.

 When the policy of stoking a "rally" had no immediate effect, Wavell suggested negotiations with Nouailhetas to obtain use of the port and railway.
 The suggestion was accepted by the British government but, because of the concessions granted to the Vichy regime in Syria and Lebanon, proposals were made to invade the colony instead.
 On 8 June, Nouailhetas was given an ultimatum.
 Wavell promised to lift the blockade and provide one month's worth of provisions if the colony declared for De Gaulle; otherwise the blockade would be tightened.
-Leaflets were dropped from the air to inform the inhabitants of French Somaliland of Britain's terms.
+Leaflets were dropped from the air to inform the inhabitants of French Somaliland of the British terms.
 Nouailhetas wrote to Aden on 15 June about the high rate of infant mortality owing to malnutrition in the territory, but he rejected the British terms.
 The British considered but ultimately rejected an invasion of French Somaliland because they could not spare the troops and did not wish to offend the local French, whom they hoped would join Free France.
-The 2nd Tanganyika Battalion of the King's African Rifles (KAR), composed of troops from the Tanganyika Territory, were at this time deployed along the Zeila–Loyada and Ayesha–Dewele routes.
+The 6th (Tanganyika) Battalion of the King's African Rifles (KAR), composed of troops from the Tanganyika Territory, were at this time deployed along the Zeila–Loyada and Ayesha–Dewele routes.